-Often these cases involve relatively minor accidents which produce disabling consequences in the injured employee because of a pre-existing disease or condition, when those same consequences would not be produced in a healthy worker.
+Often these cases involve relatively minor accidents that produce disabling consequences in the injured employee because of a pre-existing disease or condition, when those same consequences would not be produced in a healthy worker.

-In such cases, it will normally be held that an employee disabled by accident is not to be denied workers compensation merely because the employee was had a pre-existing condition which might have brought about the disability.
+In such cases, it will normally be held that an employee disabled by accident is not to be denied workers compensation merely because the employee was had a pre-existing condition that might have brought about the disability.

 By far, the two most frequent pre-existing conditions (that make the consequences of an accident disabling) are arthritic conditions and various back ailments.
 And often these two pre-existing conditions are presented together.